stutichugh/stutichugh.github.io/_posts/2021-10-26-School-in_Missouri.md

     Prior to moving to Missouri I only had Indian friends who all thought in a similar one dimensional way based on how our culture raised us.
 Upon arriving at Truman State, I quickly discovered that there are no options other than mingling with non-Indians, be it international students from other countries or Missourians/Americans, as there were little to no Indian students at Truman.
 Initially this was something out of my comfort zone but it soon became the new norm, to a point where being pushed towards living in a densely Indian populated neighborhoods later in life became the new 'discomfort zone'.
 Once you're exposed to a way of living wherein your identity is not reduced to your ethnicity/nationality, it can be very difficult to revert back to the Indian you once were.
 This could have been totally different had I started with Mizzou where I ended up later for grad school where there was a high population of Indian students and an Indian student association.

     As much as I would have appreciated support in the form of other Indians during my freshman year I also feel extremely indebted towards Truman's unique experience that taught me how to peak out of my little shell and learn about different cultures and introduce others to my culture.
+And when I say diversity I don't just mean race, I am also referring to people who reflect a diversity of experience, identity and perspective

-    I feel there are so many things as small as music, artists, shows, and cuisines to as big as life ideologies, religion, dating/marriage, and other thought patterns, that I would have not been exposed to had I stayed in an Indian bubble at a bigger university.
+    I feel there are so many useful and interesting things as small as music, artists, shows, and cuisines to as big as life ideologies, religion, dating/marriage, gender and sexuality, and other thought patterns/perspectives, that I would have not been exposed to had I stayed in an Indian bubble at a bigger university.
 I am glad that I got to meet people from all different walks of life and learn something different from each of them, and also be to draw similarities despite our usual differences.

     ![]({{ site.baseurl }}/assets/images/IMG_2030.jpg)